Anybody can give data, but not everyone can give advice.

 Outside Thinking is based on the premise that you make decisions based on the habits of your consumer.
 It’s not unusual to fall into the Inside Thinking trap!
 When you make decisions based on how you think customers utilize your product, perceptions can be skewed and poor decisions made.

-Let’s take radio, for example.
-Outside Thinkers understand listeners don’t choose to listen to radio stations because they care deeply or are paying close attention.
-Rather, listeners choose stations based on habit, needs, perceptions, language and lifestyle.
+Outside Thinkers understand consumers don’t choose their brands because they care deeply or are paying close attention.
+Rather, they choose them based on habit, needs, perceptions, language and lifestyle.

-“You make mistakes when you don’t understand how real consumers think about and use radio”
+“You make mistakes when you don’t understand how real consumers think about your brand”

 – John Boyne, EVP/Senior Consultant